devoncarew/simple_lint_rules/wiki/Adding-and-Updating-Dependencies.md

+# Adding and Updating Dependencies

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 Since Dart is an open-source project we rely on a number of other open-source projects, as tools for building and testing, and as libraries compiled into the Dart SDK.
 Please follow these guidelines when working with third-party dependencies in both source and binary form.